SadAugust/AutoTrimps/README.md

 # AutoTrimps - SadAugust Fork

-## Current Version - Ongoing Development!
+# Current Version - Ongoing Development!
 - SadAugust Fork.
 All changes made by SadAugust using Zorn192/GenBTC as base.
-Currently up-to-date as of 05/2023.
+Currently up-to-date with patch 5.9.2.

-## AT Script Installation
+# AT Script Installation

-- Browser
+## Browser

 Step 1: Install TamperMonkey